-Feature 10e is a narrow ditch running from the north-western side of Porthwell Covert to the southern tip of Cow Pasture Covert.
+Feature 1c is a narrow ditch running from the north-western side of Porthwell Covert to the southern tip of Cow Pasture Covert.
 The feature is c.3m wide and up to 0.5m deep.
 It can be seen on the aerial photographs, where the odd double curve of its route can be clearly recognised.
-This marks the south-western end of two narrow fields as shown on the 1832 map (figure 7 (e)).
-The eastern field is the one also defined by features 10c and d.
+This marks the south-western end of two narrow fields as shown on the 1832 map (figure 5.7 (c)).
+Trial trenching revealed that the surface feature was the result of an infilled ditch, 1.6m wide and 0.5m deep.